Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Foundation-Courses/FC_README.md

 - Source code in Fortran and C
 - Data files and solutions
 - Technical documentation on the development environment, compilation, and execution
-- Official instructions for each exercise
+- Official instructions for each task

 > 📌 **Note:** For detailed technical information, refer to the [`SC_README.md`](./Scientific-Programming/SP_README.md) file inside the `Scientific-Programming/` folder, which describes the structure and content of the course materials.